-SAFS ranks first in “fisheries science & management” for faculty scholarly productivity by the Nation Research council, report in Chronicle of Higher Education
+SAFS ranked first in “fisheries science & management” for faculty scholarly productivity by the Nation Research council, report in Chronicle of Higher Education.

-Nate Mantua appointed associate research professor. focus: large-scale climate change and climate impacts on human activities and ecosystems
+Nate Mantua appointed associate research professor (now affiliate faculty and leader of the Landscape Ecology Team at NOAA’s Southwest Fisheries Science Center). focus: large-scale climate change and climate impacts on human activities and ecosystems

-Julian Olden appointed assistant professor focus: conservation biogeography, fish community ecology, and large-scale implication of flow alterations, invasive species, and climate change
+Julian Olden appointed assistant professor (now professor). focus: conservation biogeography, fish community ecology, and large-scale implication of flow alterations, invasive species, and climate change

-Steven Roberts appointed assistant professor. focus: comparative physiology and functional genomics applied to conservation and aquaculture-related issues
+Steven Roberts appointed assistant professor (now associate professor). focus: comparative physiology and functional genomics applied to conservation and aquaculture-related issues

 SAFS joins the newly formed College of the Environment.

-Trevor Branch appointed assistant professor. focus: quantitative science, ecological modeling and statistics, marine conservation, marine food webs, catch share fisheries, large cetaceans
+Trevor Branch appointed assistant professor (now associate professor). focus: quantitative science, ecological modeling and statistics, marine conservation, marine food webs, catch share fisheries, large cetaceans

 “Fishes of the Salish Sea,” a mural by artist Ray Troll, installed in SAFS lobby.

-Kristin Laidre appointed assistant professor. focus: Arctic whales, ecology
+Kristin Laidre appointed assistant professor (now associate professor). focus: Arctic whales, ecology

 Chris Anderson appointed associate professor. focus: quantitative science